giodefa96/Dispensa-PetFood/README.md

 # Dispensa-PetFood
-An application that allows the management of your pet through the use of artificial intelligence systems.
+This is an application designed to streamline pet management through the implementation of artificial intelligence systems.

-In this project we have to build an application that can help all the owners of pets for handling all the aspect of your pet.
-From the management of the food, the health and all the stuff correlated to your pet.
+Our project involves the creation of an application aimed at assisting pet owners in managing all aspects of their pet's life.
+This includes everything from food management to health monitoring and other pet-related concerns.